HFSSAutoConfiguration#

 HFSSAutoConfiguration.auto_populate_batch_groups(pattern: str | list[str] | None = None) None#

-Automatically create and populate batch_groups from the current signal_nets.
+Automatically create and populate batch groups from signal nets.

 Parameters: